autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ### Lateral margin

-As mentioned above, user can adjust lateral margin by changing following two types parameter.
+As mentioned above, user can adjust lateral margin by changing the following two types of parameters.
 The `soft_margin` is a soft constraint parameter for lateral margin.
-The `hard_margin` and `hard_margin_for_parked_vehicle` are hard constraint parameter.
+The `hard_margin` and `hard_margin_for_parked_vehicle` are hard constraint parameters.

 ```yaml
         car: